jax-parker/suffolk-sailing-club/README.md

 #### Summary

-Testing is required on Project-1 – Suffolk Sailing Club Responsive Website.

 As this project is static and contains no back-end functionality, the testing performed will be on the visual effects and layout of the Website.
 Testing to be done on at least three web browsers and all screen sizes.

 No elements should overlap another container div.